opengauss-mirror/docs/content/en/docs/Developerguide/create-table.md

     >
     >-   If the source table is a local temporary table, the new table must also be a local temporary table.
 Otherwise, an error is reported.
     >
     >-   An error is reported if CREATE TABLE ...
-LIKE is executed to copy hash or list partitions of the source table by default.
+(LIKE ...
+INCLUDIING PARTITION) is executed for hash or list partitions of the source table.
 The hash or list partitions cannot be copied.
 Only range partitions can be copied.
-In this case, you need to manually run EXCLUDING PARITITION.
 For level-2 partitioned tables, only level-2 range-range partitions can be copied.
+    >
+    >-   The ATUO_INCREMENT column must be the first column of a primary key or unique constraint.
+If EXCLUDING INDEX is specified when a table containing AUTO_INCREAMENT columns is copied, an error is reported.

 -  **WITH \( \{ storage\_parameter = value \} \[, ... \] \)**